tansawit/tansawit.me/content/projects.md

 The [project](https://github.com/tansawit/rap-artist-classifier) examines the effectiveness of various classification models in matching rap lyrics to the correct artists.

-The accompanying [web application](https://github.com/tansawit/rap-match) allows users to input their own text, choose the classification model to use, and outputs the name of the artist with the closest-matching lyrics features.
+The accompanying [web application](https://rap-match.herokuapp.com/) allows users to input their own text, choose the classification model to use, and outputs the name of the artist with the closest-matching lyrics features.
+The source code for the app can be found on the [GitHub repo](https://github.com/tansawit/rap-match).

 ## JARVIS Personal Assistant Chatbot